Joaquín Torres-García: 1910

-Prat de la Riba commissioned Torres-García frescoes for the atrium of the Municipal Palace of Barcelona, a 15th-century Gothic palace and seat of government in Catalonia.
-During the next five years, he painted four large frescoes and studies for another two.
-The paintings became the new symbol of the Catalonia noucentista.
-"In one of the frescoes ...
-Torres-Garcia represented a gigantic Pan-god with a quote from Goethe's 'Faust' at his feet: 'The temporal is only a symbol'.
+"In the fourth mural...
+Torres-Garcia represented a gigantic Pan-God with a quote from Goethe's 'Faust' at his feet: 'The temporal is only a symbol'.
 'That is the key to all the poetics of Torres-García, the will to surrender to the ephemeral in order to reach eternity,' explained Llorens.
 For Torres-García, classicism was the door of a better future, not a brake for modernity."

 Torres-García used iconostatic composition for pagan subjects adapted to modern themes, demonstrating that classicism is not unique to the Greeks.
-He painted the rhythm of a structure, as he described in "El Descubrimiento de si mismo" and "Evolucionista" (both published in 1917).
-Torres-García later used the same composition in his constructivist works.
-He designed, built, and decorated his home in Tarrasa ("Mon Repos") with frescoes, and invited friends and pupils to a housewarming party.
+What interested him was the rhythmic structure underlying the image, an idea he later described in El Descubrimiento de sí mismo and Evolucionista (both published in 1917).
+The same structural principles would later reappear in his Constructivist works.

+He designed and decorated his home in Tarrasa ("Mon Repos") with frescoes, and invited friends and pupils to a housewarming party.

-In 1918, "Torres-García can be seen exploring the grid structure,' on the one hand as an inherent characteristic of a modern city and on the other as a form to explore the symbolic potential of everyday motifs.
-He also explored the potential for language within images, as in the 1916–17 drawing 'Descubrimiento de si mismo (Discovery of Oneself)."
+In 1918, "Torres-García can be seen exploring the grid structure," on the one hand as an inherent characteristic of a modern city and on the other as a form to explore the symbolic potential of everyday motifs.
+He also explored the potential for language within images, as in the 1916–17 drawing "Descubrimiento de si mismo (Discovery of Oneself)."

 He presented an exhibition at Galeries Dalmau of "Joguines d'Art (Artistic Toys)": "The toys teach children which are the correct colors, the correct forms.
 Each toy is a form, a color that mixes with other shapes and colors and finally becomes a whole: a dog, a car, a city.
 The toys guide future generations to acquire a natural eye."